pfeodrippe/miracle/README.md

 <kbd>M-x miracle [RET]</kbd>

 and follow the question about nREPL server location and port.
+The defaults are the same as Arcadia's defaults.

 ### Starting the nREPL server